pagi-org/spec/pagi.md

 VALUE_INTEGER
 :    Indicates an integer value on the current property or feature.
 :    Is only valid in a "PROPERTY" or "FEATURE" context where *valueType* is "INTEGER".
-:    Has the *value* parameter that has the value.
+:    Has the int-typed *value* parameter that has the value.

 VALUE_FLOAT
 :    Indicates a float value on the current property or feature.
 :    Is only valid in a "PROPERTY" or "FEATURE" context where *valueType* is "FLOAT".
-:    Has the *value* parameter that has the value.
+:    Has the float-typed *value* parameter that has the value.

 VALUE_BOOLEAN
 :    Indicates a boolean value on the current property or feature.
 :    Is only valid in a "PROPERTY" or "FEATURE" context where *valueType* is "BOOLEAN".
-:    Has the *value* parameter that has the value.
+:    Has the boolean-typed *value* parameter that has the value.

 VALUE_STRING
 :    Indicates a string value on the current property or feature.
 :    Is only valid in a "PROPERTY" or "FEATURE" context where *valueType* is "STRING".
-:    Has the *value* parameter that has the value.
+:    Has the string-typed *value* parameter that has the value.

 VALUE_ENUM
 :    Indicates a enum value on the current property or feature.
 :    Is only valid in a "PROPERTY" or "FEATURE" context where *valueType* is "ENUM".
-:    Has the *value* parameter that has the value.
+:    Has the string-typed *value* parameter that has the value.

 There are two sides to interacting with a stream - a program may produce events or consume events.

-#### Event Production
+#### Event Generation

-In order to produce events, a program will implement an EventProducer.
+In order to generate events, a program will implement an EventGenerator.
 Typical implementations are parsers or graph adapters.
-An EventProducer is a stateless construct that provides two methods:
+An EventGenerator is a stateful, non-thread-safe construct that provides single method:

-createState
-:    Takes some, implementation-specific input - oftentimes an in-memory data
-     structure or a file.
-:    Returns an object representing the state of the stream.

-nextEvent
+notify
-:    Receives the state object and a callback, provides the next event in the
+:    Receives a listener, and notifies it of the next event in the stream.
-     stream via the callback.
-:    Returns the new state of the stream.
-This may be the same data structure,
-     modified, or a new one.
+:    Returns true if the stream contains more events, false if it is complete.

-#### Event Consumption -- Push Style
+#### Event Listener -- Push Style

-The first of two consumer styles, in this style in order to consume events, a program will implement the EventConsumer.
-This basically serves as a stateless callback that is notified of every event coming from the stream, in order.
-The EventConsumer has one callback method for each event type.
-Each method is passed the consumer state and the parameters for that event.
-An EventConsumer has the option to not implement callback methods for feature events.
-If the EventConsumer does not implement callback methods for feature events, then the value events inside of the FEATURE context will also not be passed to the consumer.
+The first of two consumer styles, a program will implement the EventListener.
+This basically serves as a stateful callback that is notified of every event coming from the stream, in order.
+The EventListener has one callback method for each event type.
+Each method is passed the parameters for that event.
 Dynamic languages may allow any event callback to be optional, provided that the absence of those that start contexts causes any events within that context to not be provided as well.

-createState
-:    Takes some, implementation-specific output - oftentimes a graph builder
-     or a output file.
-:    Returns an object representing the state of the consumer.

-consumeDocStart

-consumeDocEnd

-consumeNodeStart

-consumeNodeEnd

-consumePropertyStart

-consumePropertyEnd

-consumeFeatureStart

-consumeFeatureEnd

-consumeEdge

-consumeValueInteger

-consumeValueFloat

-consumeValueBoolean

-consumeValueString

-consumeValueEnum
+handleDocStart(id)

+handleDocEnd()

+handleNodeStart(nodeType, id)

+handleNodeEnd()

+handlePropertyStart(key, valueType)

+handlePropertyEnd()

+handleFeatureStart(key, valueType)

+handleFeatureEnd()

+handleEdge(edgeType, targetId)

+handleValueInteger(value)

+handleValueFloat(value)

+handleValueBoolean(value)

+handleValueString(value)

+handleValueEnum(value)

 #### Event Consumption -- Pull Style

-The second of the two consumer styles, in this style the stream is represented as an object an a program will consume the events by repeatedly asking the stream for the next one.
+The second of the two consumer styles, in this style the stream is represented as an object and a program will consume the events by repeatedly asking the stream for the next one.

 nextEvent